 About the scheme

-We're building a one-kilometre road linking William Prance Road in Derriford and the Forder Valley Road/Novorossiysk Road junction.
+We built a one-kilometre road linking William Prance Road in Derriford and the Forder Valley Road/Novorossiysk Road junction.

-This will be a key link between the A38 and the north of the city, where new homes and businesses are planned as Plymouth grows.
+It is a key link between the A38 and the north of the city, where new homes and businesses are planned as Plymouth grows.

-Together with the Derriford Transport Scheme, Derriford Hospital Interchange, Marjon Link Road and the planned widening of the A386 between Woolwell and The George, this major new infrastructure will be key to unlocking growth in the north of Plymouth, where 4,300 new homes and a new district development of shops and community, leisure and health facilities are planned over the next 15 years.
+Together with the Derriford Transport Scheme, Derriford Hospital Interchange, Marjon Link Road and the planned widening of the A386 between Woolwell and The George, this major new infrastructure is key to unlocking growth in the north of Plymouth, where 4,300 new homes and a new district development of shops and community, leisure and health facilities are planned over the next 15 years.

 The scheme was opened in September 2022, excluding Platinum Parkway (the new bridge) which opened in February 2023.